Stream of consciousness (psychology)

-The metaphor "stream of consciousness" suggests how thoughts seem to flow through the conscious mind.
+The metaphor "stream of consciousness" is commonly used to describe the continuous flow of thoughts within first-person subjective experience.
 Research studies have shown that humans only experience one mental event at a time, as a fast-moving mind-stream.
-The full range of thoughts one can be aware of forms the content of this "stream".
+The full range of thoughts and sensory experiences one can be aware of forms the content of this "stream".

 The term was coined by Alexander Bain in 1855, when he wrote in The Senses and the Intellect, "The concurrence of Sensations in one common stream of consciousness (on the same cerebral highway) enables those of different senses to be associated as readily as the sensations of the same sense".
-But the man who popularized it is commonly credited instead: William James, often considered the father of American psychology, used it in 1890 in The Principles of Psychology.
+The term is most commonly associated with American psychologist and philosopher William James, who popularised it in his 1890 work The Principles of Psychology.

 Buddhism

 Early Buddhist scriptures describe the "stream of consciousness" (Pali; viññāna-sota) where it is referred to as the Mindstream.
 The practice of mindfulness, which is about being aware moment-to-moment of one's subjective conscious experience, aid one to directly experience the "stream of consciousness" and to gradually cultivate self-knowledge and wisdom.

 Buddhist teachings describe the continuous flow of the "stream of mental and material events" as including sensory experiences (i.e., seeing, hearing, smelling, tasting, touch sensations, or a thought relating to the past, present or future) as well as various mental events that are generated, namely, feelings, perceptions and intentions/behaviour.
 These mental events are also described as being influenced by other factors such as attachments and past conditioning.
 Further, the moment-by-moment manifestation of the "stream of consciousness" is described as being affected by physical laws, biological laws, psychological laws, volitional laws, and universal laws.